upperlinecode/CS-and-the-City-Curriculum/react/react-nyc-open-data.md

 If you haven't yet read through the [React APIs mini-unit](react-apis.md), please do that before beginning this mini-unit.

+> Watch this [video walk-through](https://youtu.be/Al4mH79Ka34) to see how NYC Open Data APIs are used with React.

 ## NYC Open Data APIs

 ![NYC Open Data Portal](./img/nyc-open-data.png)